Online Trading Starts Here

 Editorial Note: While we adhere to strict Editorial Integrity, this post may contain references to products from our partners.
 Here's an explanation for How We Make Money.
 None of the data and information on this webpage constitutes investment advice according to our Disclaimer.

-The halal cryptocurrency list for 2025:
+Halal cryptocurrency list for 2026:

 • Bitcoin (BTC).
 Considered halal when traded on spot markets without leverage or speculation.